sanand0/til/llms.md

 ## Dec 2024

 - 28 Dec 2024.
 A clever idea.
 Give an LLM a chapter from a textbook.
 Ask it to generate a unique, playable game to help me learn theconcepts for an exam.
 [Page Bailey](https://www.linkedin.com/feed/update/urn:li:activity:7278124663048695809/)
+- 27 Dec 2024.
+Satya Nadella prepares for meetings by asking Copilot to tell him everything he needs to know about the client from the CRM, emails, meeting transcripts etc. He shares that colleagues who annotate it further for him.
+That's using AI for reasoning _and_ collaborating with colleagues.
+[55m](#TODO)
 - 26 Dec 2024.
 WOW.
 This is how a software agent will work alongside humans: [Fix issue #5478: Add color to the line next to "Ran a XXX Command" based on return value](https://github.com/All-Hands-AI/OpenHands/pull/5483) - using [@openhands-agent](https://github.com/openhands-agent).
 - 26 Dec 2024. [aisuite](https://github.com/andrewyng/aisuite) by Andrew Ng is a unified interface to LLMs.
 Sort of like an `openai` library across multiple providers.
 - 26 Dec 2024.
 Learnings from [Best of 2024 in Agents (from #1 on SWE-Bench Full, Prof. Graham Neubig of OpenHands/AllHands)](https://youtu.be/B6PKVZq2qqo)